The Sara Ahmad Medical Welfare Trust

 Two parallel systems exist in the healthcare system of Pakistan.
 One consists of public hospitals, and the other consists of private hospitals.
 The former is short even of basic healthcare facilities, and the latter is too costly for the people of Pakistan to afford.

-What we will provide?
+What did we provide?

-How much does it cost?
+How much did it cost?

 For perspective, a regular doctors visit in Rajanpur would cost a minimum of 500 PKR* to be seen by the doctor, and a charge per medication / treatment at a minimum of 500 PKR*.
 Therefore, if a patient required malaria tablets this would cost them 1000 PKR* / £2.85.
 To us, £2.85 may not seem like a lot of money, however in Rajanpur this is equivalent to feeding their family for a week or clothing their child.